-The Board then reviewed and discussed each 2023 (capital spending year) project submittal, (and two projects that start in 2023) and using an agreed-upon criteria form, rated each project.
+The Board then reviewed and discussed each 2023 (capital spending year) project submittal, (and two projects that start in 2024) and using an agreed-upon criteria form, rated each project.
 The rating totals then formed the basis for our ranking that is our recommended prioritization for approving funding for them.
-Finally, we will present our Draft Capital Improvements Program Report at a public hearing to be held on October 13, 2022 and may revise and finalize the report for submission to the Board of Selectmen, School Board and Budget Committee.
-A second public hearing will be held if required by substantial changes resulting from comments from the public.
+Finally, the Committee presented its Draft Capital Improvements Program Report at a public hearing held on October 13, 2022 and there were no public comments that required revisions.
+Therefore, this is the report for submission to the Board of Selectmen, School Board and Budget Committee.
+A second public hearing was not required.